cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Quite conveniently, the events that you have converted are compatible with those emanating from transactions so you can just pass them on.
+The events that you have converted are compatible with those emanating from transactions, so you can just pass them on.
 You still need to update `handleEvent` so that it acts on the new event type:

 ```typescript [TODO]
 const handleEvent = async (event: StringEvent): Promise<void> => {